-- Spaying the removal of the female reproductive tract - Mating her with an intact (uncastrated) male - Mating her with a vasectomised male - Giving her hormone injections
+- Spaying the removal of the female reproductive tract - Mating her with an intact (uncastrated) male - Mating her with a vasectomised male - Giving her hormone injections 'jill jabs' - Implanting a hormonal contraceptive or Suprelorin implant

 Spaying involves the removal of the ovaries and uterus and is very similar to the procedures performed routinely on dogs and cats.
 The benefits are that it avoids unwanted litters, stops the female from cycling (thereby stopping the risk of the anaemia) and significantly reduces the smell from the glands in the skin.